(last updated 3-14-2017 for version 6.0.6)

 - Constructing any World Wonder now creates a "Culture Bomb" that will steal nearby tiles if it is within 3 hexes of the City Center, even if owned by another player.

-- Constructing any World Wonders earns an Influence token you can use to impress City States.
+- OPTIONAL: Constructing any World Wonders earns an Influence token you can use to impress City States.
+(Must be enabled in MyOptions).

 - World Wonders that previously required an adjacent district no longer have this requirement.